 In the 1960s, Les Roches was still a few years away from becoming a Swiss hospitality management school.

-This decade saw steady growth in the number of enrolled junior and senior students.
-By the mid-60s, the number of students had risen to 220, from 60 different countries in five different continents, with a large student body from the USA and Iran, among other nations.
+This decade saw steady growth in the number of enrolled students.
+By the mid-60s, the number had risen to 220, coming from 60 countries in five different continents, with a large cohort from the USA and Iran, among other nations.
 To manage the continued expansion, two other Clivaz brothers, Francis and Roger, joined the family team.
-The brothers started to recruit in earnest abroad, going on trips to the Middle East, America, and Eastern Europe to meet prospective parents and their children.
+They then started to recruit abroad, going to the Middle East, America and eastern Europe to meet prospective parents and their children.

 Social life in the 1960s

-A social revolution was happening all over the world, but for life in the Alpine village of Bluche, things were pretty calm, which is perhaps why the school was a popular choice for parents.
+A social revolution was happening all over the world, but life in the village of Bluche was pretty calm, which is perhaps why the school was a popular choice for parents.
 There were no wild parties in Bluche (well, one or two) and the political unrest from the Cold War was a million miles away.
 That’s not to say students weren’t engaged with the world outside Bluche.
-Looking at the photos from 1968, it is clear the students had a lot of fun, as well embracing a particularly ‘Les Roches’ approach to world peace.
+Looking at the photos from 1968, it is clear they had a lot of fun as well embracing a particularly ‘Les Roches’ approach to world peace.

 These images are a courtesy from Friends of Bluche - the original alumni community of the International Boarding School Ecole des Roches and Pre-Fleuri before it became the Les Roches Global Hospitality Education school.